Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 Is there any Lodge or Teahouse between Zongla and Thangnak?

-There is no one Teahouse in between, so you need to reach from one place to another for lunch.
-However, you can arrive at lunchtime starting early morning from either side.
+There is no one Teahouse between them, so you need to travel between places for lunch.
+However, you can arrive early in the morning at lunchtime from either side.
 We recommend taking energy bars or snacks for this high pass.

 Also, you can not get any place to buy or refill drink water, so take enough drinking water with you.
 At least two liters of water taken for Cho La is highly recommended.